Apple Dip With Crisps

 - 1 cup cold water

-- Meanwhile, in a large skillet, saute apples, sugar and cinnamon in butter until apples are tender.
+- Meanwhile, in a large skillet, saute apples and remaining sugar and cinnamon in butter until apples are tender.
 Combine flour and cold water until smooth; stir into skillet.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Spoon into a serving dish.
 Serve warm with cinnamon-sugar crisps.
 Yield: 3 cups dip (2 to 3 dozen crisps).